iTaxoTools/Decontaminator/README.md

 Delete a specified number of characters at the start of each sequence name `trimseqname_nfirstchars <Integer>;`

+### Extract Sequences

+You can extract sequences by using the `extract_seq <"Seqname">;` command.
+This command is handled outside of the other commands and creates an additional folder where all files with extracted sequences can be found.
+!These extracted sequences are not affected by any other commands that might fit to these sequences!

 ## Running script

 ```python3 remove_rename.py --dir <Path to input directory>```